 Dr. McManus has been recognized for his scientific contributions by numerous institutions and organizations through visiting professorships and lectureships.
-He was co-recipient of the prestigious Max Planck Research Award in 1991.
-He was elected to the Royal Society of Canada as a Fellow of the Academy of Sciences in 2002.
-He received a UBC Killam Research Prize - Senior Scientist Category in 2003.
-In 2005, he was elected as an inaugural Fellow of the Canadian Academy of Health Sciences and was honoured with the Research Achievement Award of the Canadian Cardiovascular Society.
-In 2006 Dr. McManus received the BC Innovation Council’s Lieutenant Governor’s Technology Innovation Award.
-He has been honored with the 2007 UBC Distinguished Medical Lecturer Award and 2008 David F. Hardwick Lifetime Achievement Award.
-He was awarded the 2009 Scientific Excellence Award, Canadian Society for Atherosclerosis, Thrombosis and Vascular Biology.
-Dr. McManus has been recognized by the Society for Cardiovascular Pathology with the 2010 Distinguished Achievement Award and by Providence Health Care with the 2010 Research & Mission Award.
-He received the 2012 Milton Wong Leadership Award from LifeSciences BC, the 2012 Aubrey J. Tingle Prize from the Michael Smith Foundation for Health Research, and the 2012 Alumni Achievement Award from the University of Saskatchewan.
+He was co-recipient of the prestigious Max Planck Research Award.
+He was elected to the Royal Society of Canada as a Fellow of the Academy of Sciences, elected as an inaugural Fellow of the Canadian Academy of Health Sciences and was honoured with the Research Achievement Award of the Canadian Cardiovascular Society.
+Dr. McManus has received the BC Innovation Council’s Lieutenant Governor’s Technology Innovation Awardand recognized by the Society for Cardiovascular Pathology with the Distinguished Achievement Award and by Providence Health Care with the Research & Mission Award.
+He has also received the Milton Wong Leadership Award from LifeSciences BC, the Aubrey J. Tingle Prize from the Michael Smith Foundation for Health Research, and the Alumni Achievement Award from the University of Saskatchewan.
 In 2018, Dr. McManus was a co-recipient of Margolese National Heart Disorders Prize, and was appointed to the Order of Canada.
 Dr. McManus was also recently appointed to the Order of British Columbia in 2019.

 Education and Training